fragilefamilieschallenge/ffmetadata/README.md

 # Fragile Families R-package

 This package allows one to retrieve metadata for the Fragile Families challenge via the Web API.
-Users can select, filter, and search metadata for relevant variables.
+Users can select and search metadata for relevant variables. `select_metadata()` allows users to retrieve more information about a given variable.  `search_metadata()` allows users to search and filter for variables with certain attributes.

 To install the package from github, use: